hefloryd/reqtool/README.md

 * Java 8
 * The Eclipse Neon platform
 * Eclipse Orbit
-* The `org.eclipse.capra.core` Eclipse bundle version 0.7.0.
-TODO: These is yet no mechanism to use an old version of Capra, except by checking out the source code and placing it in the Eclipse workspace.
+* The `org.eclipse.capra.core` Eclipse bundle.
+* To link requirements to artifact the Capra handlers are needed.
 * Eclipse Nebula NatTable

+The Capra packages are included in the ReqTool update site.

 ## Downloading, Building and Running